Spinal Deformities

 • Extensive deformity corrections that require multiple large operations

-Many people have concerns about surgery, and consequences like the reduced range of motion.
+Many people have concerns about surgery and consequences like the reduced range of motion.
 In most cases, the range of motion after surgery is not very different from before surgery.
 Deformity correction can be a life-changing procedure that can benefit people of all ages.